2021–22 Slovak Extraliga season

 The 2021–22 Slovak Extraliga season was the 29th season of the Slovak Extraliga, the highest ice hockey league in Slovakia.

 Team changes

 The newly established hockey club HC 21 Prešov replaced HC 07 Detva in Tipos extraliga from this season as Prešov should be made up of Detva players.
 After three seasons in Slovak Extraliga, the Hungarian team DVTK Jegesmedvék left the league to participate in the Erste Liga.

+HK Spišská Nová Ves won Slovak 1.
+Liga in the season 2020–21 in a best-of-seven playoff against Vlci Žilina.
+They returned to Slovak Exraliga after eleven years, the last time they played there was in the 2009–10 season.

 Regular season

 Standings

 Each team played 50 games: playing each of the other eleven teams four times – 2x at home, 2x away (44 games) and during the Christmas holidays (26.12.2021 – 9.1.2022) each team played the inserted matches within the region 1x at home, 1x away = 6 games.

 Points were awarded for each game, where three points are awarded for winning in regulation time, two points for winning in overtime or shootout, one point for losing in overtime or shootout, and zero points for losing in regulation time.
 At the end of the regular season, the team that finished with the most points was crowned the league champion.